 It was a career I never expected (I was supposed to be a history teacher) but loved and did quite well with the yearbook.
 From the day I started in 1982 until last June 14, I loved it a lot.
 The six months since retiring (I am still in my “funtirement” job booking travel with Expedia Cruises) have been so busy I can’t figure out where I used to fit this job into my life.

 Going to the Galapagos on Celebrity’s Flora in July

 To be honest, this is number one.
-I mean, not only was it the BEST thing we did in 2021 it may be one of the five best experiences I have ever had in my life.
+It was not only the BEST thing we did in 2021 it may be one of the five best experiences I have ever had.
 It is definitely the best trip/cruise/adventure we have ever done.
 We loved it so much we are going to do it again in 2024 to see the Inner Loop islands.
 I find it very hard to put into words what this adventure meant to us.
 Not only was it the first time we got to really travel after the shutdown, but it was also so much more than I ever thought it would be.